Spilled pill bottle on a 100 dollar bill.

 Lower drug costs and pay for outcomes:

-Congress should allow payers and manufacturers to pay for drugs based on a patient’s outcome, not the number of treatments (H.R.
-2666, the MVP Act).
+Congress should allow payers and manufacturers to pay for drugs based on a patient’s outcome, not the number of treatments.

 Lower provider services costs and improve value: